docs.rodeo

 Frequently Asked Questions (FAQs)

 Common questions are answered below.
-If anything else about CPG reports and processes is unclear or unanswered, get in touch via our Communication channels.
+If anything else about CPG reports and processes is unclear or unanswered, get in touch via one of our communication channels.

 What happens if a violation involves an edge-case scenario?